bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 ### What is behind setjmp and longjmp

 You might wonder how "setjmp" and "longjmp" solve this problem.
-We may take a glance at musl libc's implementation to understand it:
+We may take a glance at musl libc's implementation to understand it.

-assembly code of setjmp(http://git.musl-libc.org/cgit/musl/tree/src/setjmp/x86_64/setjmp.s ):
+The assembly code of setjmp(http://git.musl-libc.org/cgit/musl/tree/src/setjmp/x86_64/setjmp.s ) is:
 ```assembly
 setjmp:
 1	mov %rbx,(%rdi)